V0r-T3x/Project-Pilluma/README.md

 **Features:**

 *Configurable Screen Parameters:*
- - Supports different OLED and LCD types (ssd1306, st7789, etc.) with I2C and SPI interfaces.
+ - Supports different OLED and LCD types (ssd1306, st7789, etc.) with I2C and SPI interfaces. **WORK IN PROGRESS**
  - Default settings are defined in the script.
+(SSD1306, 128x64, 0x3C, 32x32 eyes with 8 pixel roundness)
  - External configuration files (screenconfig.toml, eyeconfig.toml) can override defaults.
-  - screenconfig.toml: Defines screen settings, including type, driver, resolution, and interface.
+  - screenconfig.toml: Defines screen settings, including type, driver, resolution, and interface, also the pantilt can be enabled there.
   - eyeconfig.toml: Defines eye parameters such as size, roundness, and distance.
-For color screens eye and background color could be set up as well.
+For color screens eye and background color will be set up here as well.

+*Debugging and Logging:* ***TURNED OFF MOST OF IT FOR NOW***
+ - Comprehensive logging for easy debugging and performance analysis.
+ Enable or adjust logging by modifying the logging.basicConfig call at the start of the script.
+Logs include debug information about configuration, device initialization, and

 *Dynamic Eye Animations:*
- - Idle movements (smooth position transitions). (ongoing)
+ - Idle movements (smooth position transitions).
  - Eye blinking with adjustable speed and synchronization.
  - Eye closing and opening animations.
  - Expressive face changes (e.g., happy, angry, tired).
  - Eye "look" animations in all directions.
+ - Eye "shake" animations horizontally, vertycally and random
  - Add or modify animations in the script for new behaviors or expressions.

-*Wakeup Animation*:
-  - A sequence of opening and closing animations to simulate waking up.

 *Curious Mode*:
  - Adjusts the eye shape dynamically based on movement.

-*Flexible Configuration:*
- - Screen dimensions, driver settings, and interfaces.
- - Eye dimensions, roundness, and distance between the eyes.

-*Debugging and Logging:*
- - Comprehensive logging for easy debugging and performance analysis.
- Enable or adjust logging by modifying the logging.basicConfig call at the start of the script.
-Logs include debug information about configuration, device initialization, and animation states.
+*Wakeup Animation*:
+  - A sequence of opening and closing animations to simulate waking up.animation states.

 Available Animation Commands and Parameters